Zren/zren.github.io/kde_tips/tips.md

 {% capture label %}Show Alt+Tab popup as fast as possible{% endcapture %}{% capture contents %}
   Normally it will wait 90 milliseconds before trying to show the popup.
 This makes quick switches faster since it doesn't need to draw anything.
   We need to set `DelayTime=0` under the group `[TabBox]` in the file `~/.config/kwinrc`, then reload kwin.
-  It's easier to use these commmands than doing it by hand.
+  It's easier to use these commands than doing it by hand.
   {% highlight bash %}
 kwriteconfig5 --file ~/.config/kwinrc --group TabBox --key DelayTime 0
 qdbus org.kde.KWin /KWin reconfigure